nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### MSS

 1. User requests to mark a task as done by specifying the index of the task
-2. Unburden marks the task as done and removes it from the current list of pending tasks
+2. _Unburden_ marks the task as done and removes it from the current list of pending tasks

      Use case ends

 ##### Extension

 1.1 User attempts to mark a task as done but enters the an index that does not exist <br>
-1.2 Unburden will show an error message saying that the input index is unspecified <br>
+1.2 _Unburden_ will show an error message saying that the input index is unspecified <br>

      Use case ends

 ## **Appendix C : Non Functional Requirements**

- 1. The app should run smoothly
+ 1. _Unburden_ should run smoothly
- 2. The app should be able to run all on all operating systems
+ 2. _Unburden_ should be able to run all on all operating systems
- 3. The app should be able to store up to 1000 tasks per user
+ 3. _Unburden_ should be able to store up to 1000 tasks per user
- 4. The app should not take up a lot of space
+ 4. _Unburden_ should not take up a lot of space
- 5. The app should be start up quickly
+ 5. _Unburden_ should be start up quickly
- 6. The app should be able to process requests from the user in under 1ms
+ 6. _Unburden_ should be able to process requests from the user in under 1ms
- 7. The app should not crash
+ 7. _Unburden_ should not crash
- 8. The app should not do anything else other than what the user inputs
+ 8. _Unburden_ should not do anything else other than what the user inputs
- 9. The app should be able to recover from errors easily
+ 9. _Unburden_ should be able to recover from errors easily

 ## **Appendix D : Glossary**